SDN Trainer Accreditation

 Your accreditation lasts two years and costs €1,620 (including VAT) for existing SDN members.
 Non-members pay €1,800 (including VAT).
 The price includes a two-year professional SDN membership (worth €360).

-A non-refundable down payment of €180 will be charged when submitting your self-assessment to cover administration costs.
-The remainder will be charged if and when your assessment has been approved by SDN.
+A non-refundable down payment of €180 will be charged when submitting your self-assessment.
+The remainder accreditation fee will be charged only after and if you are successfully accredited by SDN.

 If you are seeking to secure accreditation for several people at once (3 or more), feel free to contact us to discuss an applicable discount.